shibby360/linguistics-stuff/basics.md

 In a sentence: **Mame mal**(_Mom's boy_)
 ### Amounting
-Use amounting when stating an amount of a noun.
+Use amounting when stating a direct amount of a noun, basically a number.
 Mass nous will obviously not use this form.
 | Standard ending | Amounting ending | Examples |
 | --- | --- | --- |
 | -a | -u | Papa(dad) => Papu |